 What is it about bees or beekeeping that is so scary?
 If honesty prevailed, many would say that they are scared or even terrified of a creature that is the size of their fingertip.
-For me, just the fact that I grew up in the city and only knew this simple creature from its sting was probably enough to put them in the “scary” category.
+For me, just the fact that I grew up in the city, never hearing of solitary bees, and only knowing these simple creatures from their sting was probably enough to put them in the “scary” category.
 But really, what is it that makes us throw our arms up in chaotic craziness or run in a frantic frenzy when a simple bee invades our space?
 Why are we afraid of these beauties?
 Why is running our first instinct rather than lingering to observe its simple beauty?
 Why won’t we learn to co-exist and allow them to benefit our homestead?
 Why don’t we like bees?

 That was the turmoil I faced in my own head when I became a full-time homesteader and realized I needed these beauties for my gardens and orchards.
 Though these questions kept haunting me, one day I decided to face this mysterious and “dangerous” creature that made my heart beat fast and put my nerves on edge.
 My homestead journey had brought me many new experiences and had a huge learning curve on so many levels.
 Being a city slicker, almost everything the homestead offered was both a delight and a fright.
 The simple, beautiful, and tiny bee was no exception.
 Thus, I decided to approach the art of beekeeping with bravery and lots of research.
 They say “knowledge is power”, so I figured if I studied and learned all I could about these little creatures, my own knowledge would empower me and I could safely add bees to our homestead.
 They had always intrigued me, though all I had learned from my city life was to fear them and run.
 As I began to learn about them, a surprising yet hidden truth emerged within my heart: I was a “Wanna BEE Lady”!
 I did have it in me to love my bee friends—it was my past training (or lack thereof) that was holding me back.
 The more I read, the more confident I became.